Palliative Care Education and Practice (PCEP)

 When will I hear back from you about my application?

 When we receive your materials, you will receive a confirmation email from us letting you know that we have received everything or if we are still waiting for something to review your application.
-You will be notified via email of your status on September 9, 2019.
+You will be notified via email of your status in early September.

 If my colleague and I are both applying to the course, can we send in one application?